rapid7/metasploit-framework/What-does-my-Rex::Proto::SMB-Error-mean?.md

 * **STATUS_ACCESS_DENIED**

 If you are testing against newer Windows systems such as Windows 7, by default you will see STATUS_ACCESS_DENIED because these systems no longer allow remote access to the share.
-To change this, that target machine will need to change the LocalAccountTokenFilterPolicy setting to 1 in the registry:
+To change this, that target machine will need to manually change the LocalAccountTokenFilterPolicy setting to 1 in the registry:

 ```
 Windows Registry Editor Version 5.00